Basic Algorithm Templates

 36

-// ph[k] stores the position in the heap of the kth inserted point
+// ph[k] stores the position of the k-th inserted point in the heap

 int h[N], ph[N], hp[N], size;

-// Swap two points, and their mapping relationships
+// Swap two points and their mapping relationships

 void heap_swap(int a, int b)